Stockton Globe Theatre

 Councillor Nigel Cooke | Stockton Council Cabinet Member for Regeneration and Housing

 Closed in 1997, the Stockton Globe had fallen into disrepair.
 To bring investment and economic activity back into the area, the project received a £4.5m National Lottery grant through the National Lottery Heritage Fund's Heritage Enterprise Scheme.

 The “game-changing” restoration of the Globe will allow it to become a major economic contributor to Stockton, as the council invests in places to encourage high street footfall.
 It could generate an extra 200,000 visitors every year to give an annual £18m boost to Stockton's economy.

 The music venue has been fully renovated, whilst also preserving this iconic 1913 Art Deco building.

 Energising the Teeside economy

-The building is to be transformed into a 3,000 capacity live music and comedy venue which is anticipated to bring up to £18 million a year for the town.
+The venue has been transformed into a 3,000 capacity live music and comedy venue which is anticipated to bring up to £18 million a year for the town.

-As a heritage building, the restoration must be in keeping with its roots by using traditional building methods.
+As a heritage building, the restoration was completed to be sympathetic to its roots by using traditional building methods.

 Starting the project on solid ground

 Within the venue, the stage is positioned eight metres below ground and as such is liable to flooding.
 Whilst the building was out of commission, the pumping equipment had been stolen and the whole stage area had become waterlogged.
 It therefore needed to be made safe prior to work commencing.